An Overview of Section 504 of the Rehabilitation Act of 1973

 -Dr. Zel Thomas, Title IX Coordinator, 220 Hutchinson Street, Enterprise, Alabama 36330 phone (334) 347-9531

 -, Section 504 Coordinator, 220 Hutchinson Street, Enterprise, Alabama 36330 phone (334) 347-9531

 SECTION 504 REFERRALS

-An individual (parent/guardian/school staff member) may make a Section 504 referral for a student by completing the process outlined in the Enterprise City Schools Serving Students with Disabilities under Section 504 Manual.
+An individual (parent/guardian/school staff member) may make a Section 504 referral for a student by completing the appropriate Form A available in the guidance department at each school.

 In the case of a Section 504 eligible student transferring into Enterprise City Schools, the student's 504 plan from the previous school will be honored by the Enterprise City Schools, unless deemed inappropriate by the local school 504 team.
 Within the school year, the system would re-evaluate for the student's eligibility under 504 guidelines and determine if the plan needs to be updated to meet the student's needs.